How to Remove a Virus from a Hard Drive

 • USB drives

-• Floppy disks (not common)
+• Floppy disks (less common)

 What a Virus Does